open/close all folders

 - ...because he's completely covered in beads.
 Then Linkara theorizes he's supposed to be wearing the vibrating heat-suit from Jimmy Tango's Fat Busters.

-- The bad perspective making the terrorist leader look barely taller than a kneeling, bound Natalie Stack leads to this gem of a line:
+- The bad perspective making the terrorist leader look barely taller than a kneeling, bound Natalie Stack leads to this gem of a line:"Apparently the leader of al-Qaeda hails from the land of ELVES!"

 - The baddie finally gets his Motive Rant going: